 Greenhouse Gas Emissions

-Household emissions from energy use have decreased by 6% this year; emissions from official UK and other travel have fallen by 10%.
-Combined, these result in a reduction in Household emissions of 9%.
+Household emissions from energy use have decreased by 22% this year; emissions from official UK and other travel have increased by 7%.
+Combined, these result in increase in emissions attributable to the Household of 3%.

 The total travel emissions figure will vary from year to year depending on the distances Their Royal Highnesses are asked to travel, at the request of Her Majesty’s Government or the Government(s) of The Queen’s other Realms.
 The aim is to minimise these emissions by taking carbon as well as cost, security and logistics into account when planning travel.

-100% of the electricity used by the Household and 86% of office and domestic energy, as a whole, is now from renewable sources (including renewable electricity and Green Gas).
-Just under half of this is generated on-site by solar panels, biomass boilers and heat pumps.
+100% of the electricity used by the Household and 90% of office and domestic energy, as a whole, is now from renewable sources (including renewable electricity and Green Gas).
+48% of this is generated on-site by solar panels, biomass boilers and heat pumps.
 Further details are given in the main Sustainability Report.

 All emissions are balanced out by buying credits from sustainable forestry projects.

-The Prince of Wales employs directly 136.5 full-time equivalent staff.
-Of these, 118.3 support Their Royal Highnesses in undertaking official duties and charitable activities, and 18.2 are personal, garden and farm staff.
-The table in the ‘Staff’ section lists staff by Household department and also gives the total cost, including salaries and other expenditure, of each department.
+The Prince of Wales employs directly 134.2 full-time equivalent staff.
+Of these, 116.2 support Their Royal Highnesses in undertaking official duties and charitable activities, and 18 are personal, garden and farm staff.

-An important part of The Prince of Wales’s role as Heir to The Throne is, with The Duchess of Cornwall, to bring people together around the UK, to act as a focal point for national life and to represent the country overseas.
+An important part of The Prince of Wales’s role as Heir to The Throne, with The Duchess of Cornwall, is to bring people together around the UK, to act as a focal point for national life and to represent the country overseas.
 This involves a significant amount of travel that needs to be undertaken in a way that meets efficiency, security and presentational requirements.
-In 2017-18, Their Royal Highnesses travelled over 55,000 miles to and from official engagements in the UK and overseas on behalf of the Government.
+In 2018-19, Their Royal Highnesses travelled over 68,000 miles to and from official engagements in the UK and overseas on behalf of the Government.
 About half of the miles travelled were overseas.
-The majority of the costs of the journeys to non-Realm countries, amounting to £1.011 million in 2017-18, were met by the Sovereign Grant.
+The majority of the costs of the journeys to non-Realm countries, amounting to £1.326 million in 2018-19, were met by the Sovereign Grant.
 The majority of costs of journeys to Realm countries are met by those countries.

 The Foreign and Commonwealth Office meets the cost of official visits abroad by The Prince of Wales and The Duchess of Cornwall (except for travel costs, which are met by the Sovereign Grant funding for official travel by air and rail).